James A. Bradley: Biography

 Bradley was born on February 14, 1830, in Rossville, Staten Island, New York, United States, to Hannah and Adam Bradley.
 At age sixteen, in 1846, he became an apprentice brush maker for Bernalds & Weeks in New York City.
 In 1857 he established his own brush making business, Bradley & Smith, in New York City.
 Bradley was married to Helen M. Packard of Boston; they had no children.

 Bradley converted from Catholic to Methodist, and was very close philosophically with the leaders of the Ocean Grove Camp Meeting Association who ran the summer retreat on the New Jersey shore.
 These relationships lead Bradley to focus his attention on developing the area around Ocean Grove.

 On January 24, 1871, Bradley acquired approximately 500 acre of land east of the New York and Long Branch railroad, between Wesley and Deal Lakes.
 Bradley named the new community Asbury Park after Francis Asbury, the founder of Methodism in the United States.

 Bradley served as the first postmaster of Asbury Park from 1874 to 1884, and established the city's first newspaper, the Asbury Park Journal (1876–1910), serving as its editor and proprietor until 1882.
 Bradley began Asbury Park's first sewerage system in 1881, and set up water & gas works in 1884.
 Bradley also served as the first Mayor of Asbury Park, New Jersey (1893–1902) and as a councilman.
 In 1894, Bradley was elected to the New Jersey Senate from Monmouth County.

 The City of Asbury Park sued Bradley for control of his beachfront property and sewer system in 1902.
 Bradley lost the suit.

-Bradley died June 6, 1921.
+Bradley died at his residence in the Grand Hotel on June 6, 1921.
 He was interred at Woodlawn Cemetery in The Bronx, New York.